codegshinde/raptor/readme.md

     fmt.Println("Value:", value)
 }
 API Reference
+Raptor provides the following functions for configuration management:

 SetConfigFile(filePath string) error: Sets the configuration file for Raptor.
 Get(key string) (string, error): Retrieves the value associated with a key from the configuration.
 Set(key, value string): Sets a key-value pair in the configuration.